 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Compared to the other Languedoc wines, Bordeaux wines can be blended with the typical southern French grape varieties.
-This derogation was due to the special climatic conditions (a mixture of Mediterranean and Atlantic climate) and due to the special soil type granted.
+Compared to the other Languedoc wines, Bordeaux can be blended with the typical southern French grape varieties.
+This exception was due to the special climatic conditions (a mixture of Mediterranean and Atlantic climate) and due to the special soil type granted.
 Red wine and rosé are made from at least 40% Grenache Noir and Syrah, at least 40% Cabernet Sauvignon.
-Cabernet Franc and Merlot, as well as Malbec ( Cot ) and Fer produced (Carignan Noir is no longer allowed).
+Cabernet Franc and Merlot, as well as Malbec ( Cot ) and Fer produced (Carignan Noir is no longer permitted).
 Well-known producers are Domaine de Cabrol, Château de Pennautier, Château Rivals and Château Ventenac.